 Price is the easy axis.
 These six operational details decide how a policy actually feels when you're standing at the vet counter with a $6,000 estimate — and they're where carriers genuinely differ.

-• Reimbursement timing.
+- Reimbursement timing.
 Separate "fast" from "instant."
-Lemonade earns praise for quick app payouts on small and medium claims; a standard reimbursement usually lands in about two to three weeks when your records are complete, and longer if the carrier has to chase your pet's history.
+Lemonade earns praise for quick app payouts on small and medium claims; one linked owner discussion reports that standard reimbursement can land in about two to three weeks when records are complete, but that anecdote is not a universal turnaround; timing varies by carrier, claim, records, and review.

 One caveat on all six: operational quality shifts year to year, so weigh recent reviews over last year's reputation.